DillonRawlins99/obsfucate-me/README.md

 ```bash
 cat secret.txt | ./deobsfucate.sh
 ```

+The implementation details will be left as an exercise to the reader for now.

 ## Applications
 ### Obsfucating Email
 Your friend is a UNIX greybeard Todd that uses a command-line email client.
 You want to obsfucate some secret messages between you and your other friend Bruce on emails that they're both included on.
 Using these tools you could have some regular plain text and some secrets you want to share.
 The below is an idea of a message you would like to send.